nostalgia-dev/nostalgia_chrome/README.md

 1. Chrome only keeps its history for [a max of 90 days](https://support.google.com/chrome/answer/95589), so we need to **start saving history**.

-1. We need to **collect** HTML data from the pages we visit and keep them cached.
+1. We need to **collect** HTML data from the pages we visit.

-1. (Cleaning up) We need to **extract and analyze** data from the HTML, such as code snippets, links, microdata, images, events.. anything really.
+1. We need to **extract and analyze** data from the HTML, such as code snippets, links, microdata, images, events.. anything really.
 This is done in [Nostalgia Core](https://github.com/nostalgia-dev/nostalgia).

-4. Allow **plugins** (and make them configurable, please [contribute]()).
+4. Allow **plugins** (and make them configurable, please [contribute](https://github.com/nostalgia-dev/nostalgia_chrome/issues/2)).
 The first example is that it will additionally track which videos you watch.

 ### Installation